Charin1/garbhveda-womb-wisdom/README.md

 *   **Kick Game**: Interact with the baby by tracking kicks together as a fun activity.
 *   **Protector Visualization**: Guided meditation specifically for the father to embrace his role as a protector.

+*   **Bio-Rhythm Sync**: A breathing exercise tool to sync your breath with your partner's, fostering deep connection.

 ---

 ## 🛠️ Tech Stack